Hepatitis A

 How is hepatitis A transmitted?

-Hepatitis A is found in the feces of an infected person.
-The virus is transmitted when the fecal matter of an infected person makes its way into the mouth of another person (fecal-oral contact) who has not been previously exposed to hepatitis A or who has not been vaccinated against hepatitis A. A person becomes immune to the virus after being infected.
+Hepatitis A is found in the feces (stool, shit, poo) from people with hepatitis A. The virus is passed on when the feces of an infected person makes its way into the mouth of another person (fecal-oral contact) who is not immune.
+Even microscopic (very tiny, invisible) amounts of feces can transmit hepatitis A.

-Hepatitis A can also be transmitted if a person ingests food or water that has been contaminated with the feces of someone with hepatitis A.
+Hepatitis A can also be passed on when a person ingests food or water that has been contaminated with the feces of someone with hepatitis A.1,3–5

 Who is at risk?

-Some specific populations are at increased risk of hepatitis A (if they have no immunity from prior infection or vaccination): people who inject drugs, men who have sex with men (MSM), and children in daycare (who are often in diapers or around other children who are in diapers and are not able to wash their own hands).
+• children in daycare (who are often in diapers or around other children who are in diapers and are not able to wash their own hands)

 Symptoms

-Children under the age of six may have no symptoms (asymptomatic) or display only mild symptoms.
+Children under the age of six often have no symptoms or display only mild symptoms.

-Most adults will clear the infection on their own within two months.
-After the infection clears, a person has lifelong immunity from hepatitis A.3,4,5,7,8,9
+Most people clear the infection on their own within two months.

 Complications

-The majority of people who contract hepatitis A make a full recovery on their own.
-However, 25% of those who become infected with hepatitis A require hospitalization.
+The majority of people who get a hepatitis A infection make a full recovery without any treatment.

-Some people experience prolonged jaundice and/or relapses over several months.
+Some people experience prolonged jaundice and/or recurring jaundice over several months.

 Notification of partners

 Hepatitis A is a reportable infection in Canada.
-This means that when an infection is confirmed by a clinic, doctor or laboratory, it must be reported to public health authorities.
-When someone has a confirmed hepatitis A diagnosis, the healthcare provider or public health nurse will ask them to contact or provide contact information for all people who may have been exposed during the period of infection, including sexual partners and people living in the same household.4 In an attempt to retain their anonymity, the name of the original client is not given to their sexual partner(s) when they are contacted.
+This means that when an infection is confirmed by a clinic, healthcare provider or laboratory, it must be reported to public health authorities.
+When someone has a confirmed hepatitis A diagnosis, the healthcare provider or public health staff will ask them to contact or provide contact information for all people who may have been exposed during the period of infection, including sexual partners and people living in the same household.
+The name of the original client is not given to their sexual partner(s) when they are contacted by public health.

-The client or the healthcare provider or public health nurse will attempt to contact these individuals and encourage them to be screened.
-The Public Health Agency of Canada (PHAC) recommends that all people contacted be screened to assess their immune status and/or to provide vaccine protection to those who are not immune.
+The healthcare provider or public health staff will attempt to contact these individuals and encourage them to be tested.
+The Public Health Agency of Canada (PHAC) recommends that all people contacted be tested to assess their immune status and/or to provide vaccine protection to those who are not immune.8

 Treatment

-There is no treatment for hepatitis A other than relieving symptoms.
-It is recommended that individuals with hepatitis A rest and reduce their activity levels.
-They are also advised to generally lead a healthy lifestyle, such as drinking plenty of water to avoid dehydration, eating healthy foods, and avoiding alcohol and street drugs.2,4
+There is no specific treatment for hepatitis A. People with hepatitis A are usually advised to rest and reduce their activity levels.
+They are also advised to drink plenty of water, eat healthy foods, and avoid alcohol and drugs.2,3

 What about HIV?